bluefeet/RocketCastle/README.md

 - Plugin system for things like adding mechanics (health, hunger, sanity, time).
 - More flexibility in the DOM and what information is shown where and how.
 - Unit tests.
+- Probably publish the js to npm.
+- Run games from the command line.
+- Add an `ask` macro for asking the user to pick from a set of options.
+Probably in a modal dialogue.
+This will allow for, for example, having a complex conversation with an NPC.
+Without this the same can be accomplished with multiple rooms.
+- Add a printf-style templating macro, maybe call it `template`.  `["template","Hello %s!",["get","planetName"]]`?
+- Change the `tell` macro to not use `alert()`.
+Make more pretty.